-Tom Kolditz is the founding Director of the Ann and John Doerr Institute for New Leaders at Rice University--the most comprehensive, evidence-based, university-wide leader development program in the world.
-The Doerr Institute was recognized in 2019 as the top university leader development program by the Association of Leadership Educators.
+Tom Kolditz is the founding Director of the Ann and John Doerr Institute for New Leaders at Rice University.
+The Doerr Institute was recognized in 2019 as the top university leader development program by the Association of Leadership Educators and named the #4 Leadership Development Program in the world by Global Gurus, London.
 Prior to Rice, he taught as a Professor in the Practice of Leadership and Management and Director of the Leadership Development Program at the Yale School of Management.